Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Discretizations of the Langevin Dynamics

 \section{Discretizations of the Langevin Dynamics}

 Having analyzed the continuous-time Langevin dynamics governed by $U(x)$, the current section is devoted to providing convergent discretization schemes which enable us to sample from the target density.
 We will consider two different discretization schemes, namely, a fully explicit Euler-Maruyama scheme in \Cref{sec:explicit_scheme} as well as a semi-implicit scheme in \Cref{sec:semi_implicite_scheme}.
-For both schemes we provide proofs of ergodicity and a law of large numbers for a fixed discretization step-size as well as convergence to the target distribution as the step-size tends to zero.
+The semi-implicit scheme is motivated by literature on optimization and ODEs where such schemes are known to be beneficial in terms of stability and/or convergence speed (see, e.g.,~\cite{beck2009fast}).
+They have also turned out to be particularly useful when dealing with non-globally Lipschitz forces $\nabla U$~\cite{kelly2022adaptive}.
+In addition, while the subgradient of a convex function is potentially multi-valued, its proximal mapping is unique so that implicit schemes alleviate the necessity of \emph{choosing a subgradient}.

+The discretizations considered in the following will rely on subdifferential calculus.
+Since $U$ is differentiable a.e., any subgradient selection is also a weak gradient so that the preceding time-continuous analysis still holds true.
+Our analysis shows that both Markov chains resulting from the respective discretizations are ergodic with respect to the Wasserstein-2 metric.
+Moreover, as a byproduct of \Cref{prop:explicit_scheme_ergodic}, for the explicit scheme\footnote{Ergodicity in total variation could also be obtained for the semi-implicit scheme by adopting the proof strategy from the explicit scheme (cf.~\cite{habring2025diffusion}).
+The techniques presented in this paper, however, yield explicit convergence rates and bounds on the involved constants.} we also obtain geometric convergence to the stationary distribution in total variation distance, which is more commonly used in the Markov chain literature.

-\subsection{Explicit Euler-Maruyama Scheme}
+\subsection{Explicit Euler-Maruyama scheme}

 The explicit Euler-Maruyama scheme for \eqref{eq:sde} with step-size $\tau>0$ reads as